AminAdel/Erkin-Base/README.md

 <div class="zd_0 zd_h zd_h_5">when mouse hovers changes from 0 to 5</div>
 ```

-you can change from any level to any level :
+you can change from any level to any level with mouse hover :

 ```html
 <div class="zd_1 zd_h zd_h_3">when mouse hovers changes from 1 to 3</div>